Nayef-S/MSc-Project/README.md

 # MSc-Project
-Code for the Msc project in Python and MATLAB
+Data, Literature and Code for the Msc project in Python and MATLAB